vapab/SIOP-Inventory-Analytics-Portfolio/README.md

 This process for all reporting for SIOP resulted in saving:

 ✅ ~60+ hours a month of manual work for myself, the SIOP Manager, and the Global Sales Operations & Sales Leader
-✅ Gave us more time to actually analyze the data and the insights rather than spending numerous hours creating the report.
+✅ Gave us more time to actually analyze the data and insights rather than spending numerous hours creating the report.

 The Python libraries used for these reports, to manipulate, transform, and analyze large datasets include: